 2 Verzeichnis(se), 520.484.720.640 Bytes frei

 Yes, that’s for sure but I am warning users that the script is still very unstable and experimental for the moment.
 Errors were to be expected.
 It is also written in the README that Windows is Currently not tested and unsupported.
-I don’t have access to a Windows computer until the end of the month but I’ll try to make a new version that you can boot easily :slight_smile: .
+I don’t have access to a Windows computer until the end of the month but I’ll try to make a new version that you can boot easily .
 I would suggest looking for the alternative of running Sonic Pi with the very recent Neovim plugin that was posted on the forum a few days ago.

 Actually inspired by the literate programming post

-I was looking for a remote interface to Sonic PI to possibly run/play from a mdbook
+I was looking for a remote interface to Sonic PI to possibly run/play from a mdbook edited code as in the mdbook example given there.

 But this seems not to be easily available jet.